muffinmad/emacs-find-file-rg/README.md

 #### `find-file-rg`

-Asks for project dir if needed and reads filename with completing function. `project-current` is used as default directory to search.
+Asks for project dir if needed and reads filename with completing function. `project-current` is used as the default directory to search in.
 If invoked with prefix argument, always asks for directory to find files in.

 #### `find-file-rg-at-point`